 - Please can you check that your child's name is still clearly visible in all their clothing and on all of their belongings (such as snack pots and drink bottles).
 We are finding that, after a term's worth of washing, some names have faded which makes returning the item to its owner a slower process. - Please provide them with clothing that they are confident to put on for themselves.
-We help children to zip up their coat, and turn sleeves in the right way but we are now encouraging
+We help children to zip up their coat, and turn sleeves in the right way but we are now encouraging them to try to do this themselves, as it helps them to be independent.
+Therefore, learning to zip up their coat and put their gloves on etc at home would be really useful.
+Thank you!

-- them to try to do this themselves, as it helps them to be independent.
-Therefore, learning to zip up their coat and put their gloves on etc. at home would be really useful.
-Thank you! - Please feel free to write any general comments about your child's reading in their purple comments book.
+- The children are encouraged to only bring one small toy in from home.
+We ask that the toy is not precious, valuable or electrical, and that it can fit into a pocket.
+Please may you kindly remind your child that if they bring in a toy, it is their responsibility to look after it. - Please feel free to write any general comments about your child's reading in their purple comments book.
 It is also helpful for us to receive some notification of your child having read their book.
-This could be a simple as the title being recorded and a tick put next to it. - I have sent home a letter detailing arrangements for 'Show and Tell' time for Year R. Please take a look at this and make a note of the date for your child's opportunity to 'Show and Tell'.
+This could be a simple as the title being recorded and a tick put next to it. - Friday, we sent home a letter detailing arrangements for 'Show and Tell' time for Year R. Please take a look at this and make a note of the date for your child's opportunity to 'Show and Tell'.